In a Nutshell

-Clickup allows users to organize their project into both task lists, with nested subtasks, or Kanban style boards.
+ClickUp allows users to organize their project into a number of different views from lists, calendar, Kanban style boards or Gantt charts.
 Each user is able to set up a number of spaces designed to house details about their projects.
 Additionally, individual tasks can be filtered by status and subtasks can be hidden or displayed to reduce visual clutter.

 Users can also choose to visualize their task list as:

-- A map.
-If tasks have addresses added, then tasks can be plotted over a map to show where action needs to happen.
+A map.
+If tasks have addresses added, then tasks can be plotted over a map to stay organized with different locations.

-Additionally, users can use the embed feature to add content from other websites into the planning view.
+Additionally, users can use the embed feature to add content from other websites into tasks, views, docs and dashboards.

 - Add “waiting on” tasks.
 If users are waiting on tasks to be completed before they can execute this one, they can link the tasks together.

 - Add blockers.
-If users are unable to proceed because they are being blocked by some uncompleted task, that can be signalled.
+If users are unable to proceed because they are being blocked by some uncompleted task, that can be signaled.
 Project managers can then work to free up resources.

 Links can also be made between tasks even when they are not blocking one another to mark dependencies.
 These will be automatically reflected in charting exports.

-Because no 2 companies have exactly the same internal workflows, Clickup makes it easy to set up custom statuses for each project workflow.
-These can be totally custom statuses or users can choose from templates that were developed for certain functions.
-For instance the marketing statuses template options include “in progress,” “running” and “in review.”
+Since no two companies have exactly the same internal workflows, ClickUp makes it easy to set up custom statuses for each project workflow.
+These can either be totally custom statuses or users can choose from templates that were developed for certain functions.
+For instance, the marketing template option includes statuses such as “in progress,” “running” and “in review.”

 Sidebar Widget View

 Not sure which team member has too much on their plate and which could be open to receiving delegated projects?
-Clickup’s Workflow Chart feature makes it easy to visualize exactly how occupied each of your project resources are.
+ClickUp’s Workload View feature makes it easy to visualize exactly how occupied each of your project resources are.
 Assigning additional tasks to team members is as easy as dragging and dropping projects over to them.